Skip to main content

 A metadata table can be reused for multiple operations, but a separate metadata table must be prepared for each different identity resolution operation you want to perform.
 For example, if you’re going to perform identity resolution on both MAIDs and hashed emails, you’ll need a different metadata table for each operation.

-To create the metadata table for PII resolution without deconfliction:
+To create the metadata table for PII resolution:

 • Update the following variables in the sample SQL from the Execution worksheet shown below and then run the SQL: